pagopa/iso18013-ios/README.md

 //  Initialize the BLE manager, set the necessary listeners.
 Start the BLE and generate the QRCode string
 //  - Parameters:
 //      - trustedCertificates: list of trusted certificates to verify reader validity
-//  - Returns: ProximityStatus.success with string containing the DeviceEngagement data necessary to start the verification process as value
+//  - Returns: string containing the DeviceEngagement data necessary to start the verification process as value

 let qrCodeStatus = Proximity.shared.start()